maxvfischer/DIY-CNC-machine/README.md

 ![attach_tensioners_and_belts_27](./images/build/frame/attach_tensioners_and_belts_27.jpg)

-2x end-stop mounts were then attached to the same side as the belt tension sliders using 4x M5 screws, facing outwards and aligned with the rails.
+2x end-stop mounts (**P08**) were then attached to the same side as the belt tension sliders using 4x 20mm M5 screws (**S12**), facing outwards and aligned with the rails.
 The same drill and tap size were used as for the fixed belt tensioners (4mm drill, M5 drill tap).

 ![attach_tensioners_and_belts_1](./images/build/frame/attach_tensioners_and_belts_1.jpg)